 As if the mechanic in Pittsburgh, a teacher in Tulsa, and a daycare worker in Birmingham are bitter rivals rather than mutual casualties of a system forcefully rigged towards those at the top.

-So here is the dem is the answer to Democrats' offer tonight.
+So here is the answer the Democrats offer tonight.

 We choose both.

-Looking at President Nixon during one of his State of the Unions, where he's talking about the Watergate investigation, I just want to play that by because it it's sort of uh uh an interesting look back in history how he handled it.
+Looking at President Nixon during one of his State of the Unions where he's talking about the Watergate investigation, I just want to play that by you because it's sort of an interesting look back in history how he handled it.

-I would like to add a personal word with regard to an issue that has been a great concern to all Americans over the past year.
+I would like to add a personal word with regard to an issue that has been of great concern to all Americans over the past year.

 I refer, of course, to the investigations of the so-called Watergate affair.